wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - Straightening is important for many highly-salty recipes with brute-force bending of path, like `AntiMagic-15m-1115s.js`.
     > Under some assumption, we can prove that that the optimal path is:
     >
-    > 1. a part of the ingredient.
+    > 1. A part of the ingredient.
-    > 2. a straightened part.
+    > 2. A straightened part.
-    > 3. last part of the ingredient.
+    > 3. Last part of the ingredient.
     >    And there are geometric relations between the straighten direction and some other directions.

 ### Other utilities